UWPCE-PythonCert/PythonCertDevel/_sources/exercises/mailroom-oo.rst.txt

 Goal:
 -----

-Refactor the mailroom program using classes to help organise the code.
+Refactor the mailroom program using classes to help organize the code.

 The program
 -----------